Cofinity-X/schema-registry/README.md

 An overview of the given Schemas and Credentials in this Registry.

-### W3C verifiable credential schema
- This is a clone schema from https://www.w3.org/ns/credentials/v2 We added to avoid any production issue if w3c changes schema without any prior notice.

 ### W3C BitstringStatusList credential schema
 The BitstringStatusList schema contains properties which are using in revocable verifiable credential and status list credentials.